- Pond Design

-- Cloudy weather reduces the amount of light available for oxygen production from plants.
-Two or thre 004F e days of cloudy weather may cause oxygen depletion the following day.
-5FF4
+- Cloudy weather reduces the amount of light available for oxygen production from plan 005E ts.
+Two or three days of cloudy weather may cause oxygen depletion the following day.
+52B7

 - High winds may cause shallow ponds to "turn over" and mix low oxygen water throughout the pond water column.
 This is especially dangerous when dense blooms of algae are present.

 - Watch your fish feeding behavior for signs of low oxygen or fish disease.
 When fish are being fed a floating pellet, they stop feeding when oxygen is low.

 - Fish will come to the surface in the morning and gulp air when oxygen depletion is beginning.
 Take action to aerate the pond immediately.

 Wind action creates waves that erode exposed shoreline and mix soil with pond water.
 Muddy water changes the food web in ponds in a way that reduces pond productivity.
 Fish that are dependent on the algae bloom will not grow as well in muddy ponds.
 Dissolved oxygen will be lower in muddy ponds.
 Ammonia and nitrite may accumulate in muddy ponds due to the absence of algae that use these sources of nitrogen and convert them to a non-toxic form.
 Bacterial pathogens and protozoan pathogens can use the suspended soil particles as a sheltered place to multiply to levels that may cause fish diseases.
 Therefore, muddy water should be cleared up, if possible.